Mark Robinson (American politician)

 Mark Keith Robinson (born August 18, 1968) is an American former politician who served as the 35th lieutenant governor of North Carolina from 2021 to 2025.
 A member of the Republican Party, he was the party's nominee in the 2024 North Carolina gubernatorial election.
 He was North Carolina's first Black lieutenant governor and the first Black major party nominee for governor.

 Born in Greensboro, Robinson worked in furniture manufacturing for several years before entering politics.
 He came to prominence in 2018 when a video of him defending gun rights at a Greensboro City Council meeting in the wake of the Stoneman Douglas High School shooting went viral.
 Robinson launched his first political campaign in the 2020 North Carolina lieutenant gubernatorial election and defeated Democratic state representative Yvonne Lewis Holley.

 Near the end of his term, Robinson won the Republican nomination for governor.
-His campaign was checkered by a history of incendiary and controversial statements, including about abortion, Adolf Hitler, the LGBTQ community, women's rights, civil rights, and Jews.
+His campaign was checkered by a history of incendiary and controversial statements, including about abortion, Adolf Hitler, the LGBTQ community, women's rights, civil rights, and Holocaust denial.
 Robinson was also linked to extremist comments on an online pornography forum during his campaign.
 After losing the election to Democratic state attorney general Josh Stein, Robinson announced his retirement from politics.

 Early life and education

-Robinson was born on August 18, 1968, in Greensboro, North Carolina, as the ninth of ten children.
+Mark Keith Robinson was born on August 18, 1968, in Greensboro, North Carolina, as the ninth of 10 children.
 Robinson has said that his father was abusive and alcoholic, and that he and his family suffered from domestic violence.
 He and his siblings lived in foster care for part of their childhood, before moving back in with their mother, who worked as a custodian.

 After graduating from Grimsley High School, Robinson joined the Army Reserve.
 While working at several furniture factories in the Triad region, he attended North Carolina A&T State University, and then enrolled at the University of North Carolina at Greensboro, where he took history classes with the goal of becoming a history teacher.
 He graduated from the university with a B.A. degree in history in December 2022.